ollama/ollama/docs/api.md

 #### Create a new model

-Create a new model from a modelfile.
+Create a new model from a `Modelfile`.

 ##### Request